Poirot12345T/PythonEasyGoogleWrapper/README.md

 1. Create project in [Google Developer Console](https://console.cloud.google.com/) and download OAuth2 JSON
 2. place the JSON file in the same folder as your main project
-3. when ititialising service class, place the name of this JSON file into `client_secret_file` argument
+3. when initialising service class, place the name of this JSON file into `client_secret_file` argument
 ````
 service = GeneralService(app_type, client_secret_file, API_name, API_version, scopes)
 ````